SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 Multi-pin configuration registers, which allow setting PINnCTRL en masse are only available on AVR Dx-series.

 ## Note on number of pins and future parts
 The most any announced AVR has had is 86 digital pins, the ATmega2560; In the modern AVR era, the digital pin maximum is 55, and the maximum possible without rearchitecting how pins are accessed is 56 (ie, if UPDI could be turned into I/O on DA/DB we are already there).
-There is no way for an AVR that allows the same bit-level access to we have on all pins currently to more than 56 pins.
+There is no way for an AVR that allows the same bit-level access that we enjoy to have it on on all pins to have more than 56 pins.
 Each port takes up 4 of the 32 addresses in the low I/O space for the VPORT registers, on which the single cycle bit-level access relies.
-Only time will tell how this is handled,
+Only time will tell how this is handled.
 * **No VPORTH or higher** - This is clean, simple, and limiting in some ways, but probably the best route.
 If you needed to use VPORT access, you'll just need to use the lower 7 ports for it.
 Surely you don't need 57+ pins all with VPORT atomic single cycle access!
 This is also, in my judgement, most likely based on the fact that on the ATmega2560, the only precedent we have for running out of low I/O registers for pins, they didn't even put ports H through L into the high I/O space.
-* **VPORTs in High I/O** - There are many ways of dealing with it using a new set of differently behaving registers in the high I/O space.
-None of them retain the arbitrary compile-time-known-bit-write-is-one-clock of current VPORTs.
-At 8 registers per port, you could make a series of N operations on a bit or number of bits take N+1 clocks, and keep them atomic.
-This would mean a VPORT.DIR/DIRCLR/DIRSET, and VPORT.OUT/OUTSET/OUTCLR and VPORT.IN(writing to IN toggles, and there was never a single cycle DIR toggle). and VPORT.INTFLAGS.
-That's viable, though with the other registers in that, you could get at most only 3 more ports - which is only 24 pins: You couldn't quite do it for a 100 pin chip).
-Other solutions would lower capability and comprehensibility in exchange for squeezing in more pins.
-No matter how you do it, it doesn't really solve the problem.
+* **VPORTs in High I/O** - The only way that this really solves any problems is by if they were to extend SBI/CBI/SBIC/SBIS to another 16 registers, enough to bring it to the same approximate I/O pin count as the 2560.
+This would only take 16 x 8 x 4 = 512 opcodes (unlike other instruction set wishlist items like displacement on X, which would require more opcodes than are unused), and one might note that they seem to have left themselves room for this in the instruction set around the current SBI/CBI isns.
+But the need for updated toolchains would be painful indeed.
+This would generate the best product.
 * **VPORTs that can be remapped at runtime** - The stuff of library author's nightmares.
 You'd have some subset of the VPORTs (or maybe all of them) could be remapped.
 If you put the register for that in the high I/O space it could be written quickly.
 But this will cause unaware old code to break by writing to the wrong pins if it didn't know to check for it, and any code that used them (ie, code that is supposed to be fast) might have to check the mapping first.
 This is most like what was done on the XMegas, but also serves as a shining example of the over-complexity that I think doomed those parts to poor uptake and slow death.
 The best of these bad approaches would probably be to have VPORTG changed into say VPORTX.
 Could configure it with a register in the high I/O space so it was 2 cycle overhead to write (1 for LDI port number, 1 to OUT to register).
 That way all code for other ports wouldn't worry, and port G is present on the fewest parts so the least code would be impacted if ported, and would be straightforward to document